BillClinton/Appunto-Auth/README.md

 ## Features
  - Administrative interface using ExtJS
- - Authentication performed in post controller constructor rather than controller code
+ - Authentication performed in a hook rather than controller code
  - Simple ACL with roles and permissions
  - Restrict/Allow access using controller/function paths
  - Hashes passwords in database using phpass library